All Episodes

 So they will pick their topics and stories based on what gets them the most money from advertisers.

-But they hold the same stance in all these issues that ICE is violent while not discussing the actual violence, right?
+But they hold the same stance in all these issues, that ICE is violent while not discussing the actual violence, right?

 Exacerbating, fermenting the violence, this idea that Donald Trump is deeply unpopular because of immigration, not in spite of the fact that he's overwhelmingly popular.

-So I'll tell you where I deviate.
+Yeah, so I'll tell you where I deviate.

 I'll give you a place where I deviate.

-I'll I'll tell you where the Democrats are making a really significant mistake.
+I'll tell you where the Democrats are making a really significant mistake.

-It wasn't stop and frisk, it was stop asking frisk.
+It wasn't stop and frisk.

 Very important note there.